 That's totally fine!
-A lot of people do this and if you like, you can travel afterwards on your own.
+A lot of people do this but if you like, you can travel afterwards on your own.
 Your visa is good for a full year so there's plenty of time to explore.
 It also allows you to take on seasonal jobs, in case you want to try something a little different after your au pair stay has finished.